jchailatte/Old-Coding-Samples/README.md

 # Old-Coding-Samples
-Old Code from Past Classes/Projects that I am allowed to post
+Old Code from Past Classes/Projects that I am allowed to publicize